nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :bulb: **Note:**
 `NAME` and `PHONE_NUMBER` are the only compulsory inputs.
 Other parameters can be left blank.

 * If you have multiple meeting times with your client, simply repeat the field `mt/TIME`.
+* Does not allow you to create a person with the same name and phone number as a current person in the FABook.
+* Allows you to create a person with same name but different phone number or same number and different name as a current person in the FABook.

 Examples:
 * `create n/John Doe p/98765432 a/John street, block 123, #01-01`